SkayoCrafts/Cage/README.md

 ## Requirements

-This plugin requires Craft CMS 3.0.0-beta.23 or later.
+This plugin requires Craft CMS v3.1.0 (may also be working with v3.0.0) or later.

 ## Installation